flet-dev/website/docs/guides/python/large-lists.md

 <img src="/img/docs/getting-started/scroll-listview.gif" className="screenshot-50" />

 :::note
 We used `expand=True` in ListView constructor.
 In order to function properly, ListView must have a height (or width if `horizontal`) specified.
-You could set an absolute size, e.g. `ListView(height=300, spacing = 10)`, but in the example above we make ListView to take all available space on the page, i.e. expand.
+You could set an absolute size, e.g. `ListView(height=300, spacing=10)`, but in the example above we make ListView to take all available space on the page, i.e. expand.
 Read more about [`Control.expand`](/docs/controls#expand) property.
 :::

 ## GridView